 - Step 4: Now drag down the formula to complete data, and then all the data is converted.

 This function will make the first alphabet of the first word in a sentence will make as upper case and all the other text into lower case.

-In the above screenshot, I have entered a text, now I will convert the data into sentence case by applying formula.
+In the above screenshot, I have entered a text.
+Now I will convert the data into a sentence case by applying a formula.

 The text is converted to sentence case now.

 We will see one more example of a sentence case.

 - Step 1: Enter the text in the excel sheet.

 Here the text is mixed of upper and lowercase letters in between.
 The sentence case function can be applied to them.